Vinelab/NeoEloquent/README.md

 You may also specify the model at the other side of the edge.

-> Note: By default NeoEloquent will try to perform the `$location->user` internally to figure out the related side of the edge based on the relation function name, in this case it's `user()`.
+> Note: By default NeoEloquent will try to pefrorm the `$location->user` internally to figure out the related side of the edge based on the relation function name, in this case it's `user()`.